QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Story Mode <i><sub><sup>(20 achievements)</sup></sub></i>
 </h2>

+#### General information regarding this category

-- These are the player's bread-and-butter achievements for progressing through the story.
-- The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating the game.
+These are the player's bread-and-butter achievements for progressing through the story.
+The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating the game.

-- The achievements listed under this category will only unlock in Story Mode, not during Bounty Hunter Mode.
-- Any difficulty can be used to unlock these.
+These achievements will only unlock in Story Mode, not in Bounty Hunter Mode.
+Any difficulty can be used to unlock these.

 ### Story Mode Guide

 <details>
-    <summary><b><u>Click here</u> ◂</b> to open the guide</summary><br>
+    <summary><b><u>Click here</u> ◂</b> to open this guide</summary><br>

 | Title <sub><sup><i>(dev_id)</i></sup></sub> | Guidance & Insights |
 |:---:|---|